Skip to main content

 2

 Meanwhile, halve, peel and thinly slice the shallot.
 Trim the bottom 2cm from the asparagus.
 Put the asparagus on another baking tray, drizzle with oil and season with salt and pepper.
-When you turn the potatoes, add the asparagus and roast on the middle shelf of the oven until soft, 12-15 mins.
+When you turn the potatoes, add the asparagus tray to the middle shelf of the oven and roast until soft, 12-15 mins.

 3

-Meanwhile, crush the peppercorns in a pestle and mortar until coarsely ground.
+In the meantime, crush the peppercorns in a pestle and mortar until coarsely ground.
 TIP: Alternatively, put the peppercorns in a sandwich bag and crush using the base of a pan.
 Tip onto a plate.
 Put the steaks on another plate and season with salt.
 Drizzle with oil on each side.
 Lay the steaks in the peppercorns to coat them, turning to ensure each side is well coated.
-IMPORTANT: Remember to wash your hands after handling raw meat.
+IMPORTANT: Remember to wash your hands and equipment after handling raw meat.

 4